Formula for Cost Per Unit Calculation (With Examples)

-The final number you need for the cost per unit calculation is the number of units you're producing.
-For example, if you are making 100 candles every month, your unit number is 100.
+The final number you need for the cost per unit calculation is the number of units you produce.
+For example, if you make 100 candles monthly, your unit number is 100.
 This could be the units you produce every month or quarter or you can calculate the cost per unit based on how many units you produce in a given production period.
-Keep in mind that all units of measurement should remain the same, so if you use unit numbers on a monthly basis, your fixed and variable costs should be on a monthly basis too.
+Keep in mind that all units of measurement should remain the same, so if you use unit numbers every month, your fixed and variable costs should be monthly too.

 4. Insert your fixed cost, variable cost and number of units into the formula

-To complete a cost per unit calculation, you must add up your fixed and variable expenses and divide that sum by the number of units you produce.
+To complete a cost per unit calculation, you add your fixed and variable expenses and divide that sum by the number of units you produce.
 The cost per unit calculation is:

 Cost Per Unit = (Total Fixed Costs + Total Variable Costs) / Total Units Produced

-For example, if your product's cost per unit is $50, your breakeven price is $50 and therefore, you must sell each unit of your product for more than $50 to make money.
+For example, if your product's cost per unit is $50, your break-even price is $50; therefore, you must sell each unit for more than $50 to make money.
 If you sell your product for $55 per unit, you make $5 of profit per unit.
-However, if you sell your product for $45 per unit, you are losing $5 per unit sold.
+However, if you sell your product for $45 per unit, you lose $5 per unit.

 Example of cost per unit calculation